The Problem with Competitor Filter Presses

 I’ve always wondered why everything in our industry, particularly in the processing, was required to be food grade Stainless Steel; yet none of the filter presses were being built to those standards.
 A long time ago a representative of one of the major equipment manufacturers told me, “It’s too expensive to build filter presses out of stainless steel”… That’s always bothered me.

 The press is 100% Stainless Steel.
 The frame is stainless steel.
 The plates are stainless steel.
 The air diaphragm pump is stainless steel.
 All fittings and hardware are stainless steel.
 All 304 Stainless Steel.
 We’ve created the only indisputably food grade filter press in the industry.
 And it looks as professional and beautiful as the rest of the equipment Smoky Lake has become known for.
-It’s easy to compare this press against any of the cast aluminum models and see how stunning it’s beauty is.
+It’s easy to compare this press against any of the cast aluminum models and see how stunning it truly is.

 Every unit is built to be expandable.
 A hobby producer can start with either the small platform or the large platform and chose the optional Hand Operated Plastic pump and load as little as 6 filters at a time.
 As this hobby producer grows they can expand the unit in increments of 4 filters to a total of 10 on the Small Platform or 20 on the Large Platform.
 That producer can chose to upgrade to the Stainless Steel Air Diaphragm pump at any time, all mounts and connections are in place and ready for such an eventuality.
 This system is meant to last a lifetime of syrup production, growing with the producer as they expand their crop.

 Each window plate will hold 3 – 1/4 cup of DE.